cbcrg/raxml-nf/README.md

     nextflow run raxml.nf -with-docker

-The command above executes RAxML by using by default the parameters specified in the native command line provided in the previous examples.
+The command above executes RAxML using the default parameters specified in the native command line provided in the previous example and the docker image specified above.

+If you wish to run RAxML with Nextflow without docker, make sure the `raxmlHPC` binary is in your `PATH` and then run the following command:

+    nextflow run cbcrg/raxml-nf